onigirazu-cfg/onigirazu/docs/IMPROVED_SYNTAX.md

 # YAML Syntax for Onigirazu

-Onigirazu uses a structured YAML syntax for defining tasks with module parameters.
+Onigirazu uses a simplified YAML syntax for defining tasks with module parameters.

 ## 🎯 Syntax Overview